ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 An AS can also provide warnings and caveats to resource owners during the authorization process, allowing the user to make an informed decision regarding the software they are authorizing.
-For example, if the AS has done vetting of the client software and this specific instance, it can present a different authorization screen compared to a client instance that is presenting all of its information at runtime.
+For example, if the AS has done vetting of the client software and this specific instance, it can present a different authorization screen compared to a client instance that is presenting all of its information at runtime

+Finally, an AS can use platform attestations and other signals from the client instance at runtime to determine whether the software making the request is legitimate or not.
+The details of such attestations are outside the scope of the core protocol, but the `client` portion of a grant request provides a natural extension point to such information.

 ## Client Instance Impersonation {#security-impersonation}